 - Seniors ages 62 and older can get a lifelong annual pass for $80.
 Alternatively, seniors can choose to pay $20 a year.
 Either way, seniors also receive extra discounts.

 While it is totally possible to park your RV outside of a national park and drive in for the day, camping inside a national park is an amazing experience.
 That said, there are some things you’ll want to know before planning your national parks RV camping trip.

-As mentioned before, camping is not included in the national parks entrance fee paid at the gate.
+As mentioned before, camping is not included in the national park entrance fee paid at the gate.
 Instead, you will need to pay for a campsite in addition to the entry fee.
-Usually this fee is somewhere between $5 and $25, and rarely do the campsites within NPS parks include hookups of any kind.
+Usually, this fee is somewhere between $5 and $25 and rarely do the campsites within NPS parks include hookups of any kind.

 National Parks Near Me

 Now that you know what to expect in terms of national park fees—and how to save money on those fees—the next step is finding a park to explore.
 While the west side of the US is where many of the most famous parks are found, there are actually NPS sites hidden around every corner in our amazing country.
 Therefore, it should be pretty easy to find a place to do some national park adventuring.

 One of the easiest ways to go about this is to search Google for “national parks near me”.
 Of course, if you’re headed out on a road trip, you’ll want to search beyond your own backyard.
 In this case, head to the NPS website for information on parks in any given area.

 No matter how far you travel or which parks you choose to visit, be sure to book your ideal rental RV on RVshare in order to fully immerse yourself in the magic of the national parks of the United States.